This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 And I promise, you don’t want smoke damage around when it’s time to go sell your house or when the landlord comes knocking.

 How Far Should a Grill Be From Your House?

 So how far should a grill be from the house for safety then?
-While each grill manufacturer has their own guidelines, the general consensus is that your grill should be an absolute minimum of 3 feet away from any house walls.
+While each grill manufacturer has their own guidelines, the general consensus is that your grill should be a minimum of 3 feet away from any house walls.

 Additionally, your grill should also be placed at least 10 feet away from any objects that are easily flammable or could catch fire from an ignition.

 It’s also worth noting that the U.S. Consumer Product Safety Commission (CPSC) has guidelines stating that you should place your grill no closer than 10 feet away from any house walls or siding.
 This guidance is very much on the conservative side, and the consensus amongst grill manufacturers is that at least 3 feet is safe.